Climate change in Africa: Adaptation

-At the regional level, regional policies and actions in support of adaptation across Africa are still in their infancy.
+At the regional level, policies and actions in support of adaptation across Africa are still in their infancy.
 The IPCC's Fifth Assessment Report (AR5) highlights examples of various regional climate change action plans, including those developed by the Southern African Development Community (SADC) and Lake Victoria Basin Committee.
 At the national level, many early adaptation initiatives were coordinated through National Adaptation Programmes of Action (NAPAs) or National Climate Change Response Strategies (NCCRS).
 Implementation has been slow however, with mixed success in delivery.
 Integration of climate change with wider economic and development planning remains limited but growing.

 At the subnational level, many provincial and municipal authorities are also developing their own strategies, for example the Western Cape Climate Change Response Strategy.
 Yet, levels of technical capacity and resources available to implement plans are generally low.
 There has been considerable attention across Africa given to implementing community-based adaptation projects.
 There is broad agreement that support to local-level adaptation is best achieved by starting with existing local adaptive capacity, and engaging with indigenous knowledge and practices.